 System of Care - Community Based Services.
-The Department requests the enacted level of funding for community based services eligible for the Medicaid global waiver provided through the System of Care.
+The Department requested the enacted level of funding for community based services eligible for the Medicaid global waiver provided through the System of Care.
 This includes \$2.3 million from general revenues and \$2.4 million from federal funds for services provided to children and families through the two care management networks.
 The Department assumes that it will provide services to an average of 483 children through the Medicaid global waiver.
-The Governor recommends funding as requested.
+The Governor recommended funding as requested.
+The Assembly concurred.